curityio/kubernetes-logaggregation-elasticsearch/README.md

 kubectl get svc -n apigateway
 ```

-Then map the Kibana hostname to any other entries for that IP address in the local computer's `/etc/hosts` file:
+Then map the Kibana hostname to any other entries for that IP address in the local computer's `/etc/hosts` file.

 ```text
 172.20.0.5 logs.testcluster.example